Adikverma/VoiceBot-Nodejs/README.md

 ---
 ## Requirements

-For development, you will only need Node.js and a node global package, Yarn, installed in your environement.
+For development, you will only need Node.js and a node global package, npm, installed in your environement.
+Chrome Browser is preffered.

 ### Node
 - #### Node installation on Windows